Zecharia Dershowitz: Death

 In an advertisement in the Yiddish press, placed by Yeshiva Torah Vodaath, Zecharia was called a Hassid, businessman and one who studied and taught Torah.
 They also stated that he had raised money for charity.
 He was known as the “Tzaddik of Williamsburg.”

 Legacy

-The saga of Leah and Zecharja influenced the history of the American Jewish Community.
-Harvard University Professor Alan Dershowitz is a son of Harry, grandson of Louis, and great grandson of Zecharja.
+The saga of Leah and Zecharia influenced the history of the American Jewish Community.
+Harvard University Professor Alan Dershowitz is a son of Harry, grandson of Louis, and great-grandson of Zecharia.
 Other descendants include Rabbi Meyer Fendel, Rabbi Professor Zecharia Dor-Shav, Shulem Lemmer, Yaakov Lemmer, Rabbi Baruch Chait, Rabbi Dovid Chait, Hillel Fendel, Frank Storch, Professor Nachum Dershowitz, and Rebbetzin Malky Travitsky.